Like it? Share it!

 When it Comes to Weight Gain, When You Eat is Important

-There is reason to think our eating patterns and nutrition have changed in recent years.
+There is a reason our eating patterns and nutrition have changed in recent years.
 People now have greater access to food and more reasons to stay up into the night, even if just to watch TV.
 And when people are awake, they tend to snack.
 In a recent study published in the Cell Press journal Cell Metabolism stated that when it comes to weight gain, when you eat is as important as what you eat.

 Food Timing is important …”Every organ has a clock”

-food timing“Every organ has a clock,” said lead researcher, Satchidananda Panda of the Salk Institute for Biological Studies.
+“Every organ has a clock,” said lead researcher, Satchidananda Panda of the Salk Institute for Biological Studies.
 That means there are times when our muscles and organs will work at peak efficiency and other times when they are sleeping (more or less).
 A recent nutrition study showed, mice restricted to eat for 8 hours, on a high-fat diet per day, ate just as much as those who could eat for 24 hours.
 These mice were protected against obesity and other metabolic ills.
 The research suggests that the health consequences of a poor diet maybe a result from a mismatch between our eating schedules and our body clocks.

 Turn on When We Eat